quentin-blacklock/quentin-blacklock.github.io/_pages/about.md

 **Masters Certificate Knowlege Management** &nbsp;&nbsp;&nbsp; Milwaukee School of Engineering - 2013

 - GPA 4.0
+- Knowledge management is the process of capturing, developing, sharing, and effectively using organizational knowledge.

 **Bachelor of Science Management Information Systems** &nbsp;&nbsp;&nbsp; Milwaukee School of Engineering - 2011